romana/docs/Content/installation.rst

 Installation
 ============

 For clusters created with ``kops`` or ``kubeadm`` with default settings, predefined YAML files are provided so that you can install easily by using ``kubectl apply``.
-If you are not using the default settings, some changes to the YAML files will be required - see the `notes <#installation-in-other-environments>`__, below.
+If you are not using the default settings, some changes to the YAML files may be required - see the `notes <#installation-in-other-environments>`__, below.

-If you have made your own customized installation of Kubernetes or used a different tool to create the cluster, then you should refer to the detailed `components <components.html>`__ page, and align the example configuration with the details specific to your cluster.
+If you have made your own customized installation of Kubernetes or used a different tool to create the cluster, then you should refer to the detailed `components <components.html>`__ page, and build a depoloyment manifest that includes details specific to your cluster.

 Installation using kubeadm
 --------------------------